Reflection

 }

 The snippet leaves out some bits pertaining to template discovery and binding operator overloads, which I think is a good exercise to leave for the reader to solve.
-In any case, it presents the basic mechanisms used for the purpose - the two new operators, the whole shebang with template for and define_static_array and exactly how much of the code needs to be marked constexpr - it appears to me that certain if constexprs actually modify some internal compiler assumptions related to the constructs being reflected on and matching those assumptions directly is crucial to successful compilation (e.g. in the // Anonymous unions condition, try replacing is_union_type with is_complete_type - in the current trunk (as of the time of writing), this will trigger compilation errors complaining about reflected types not being complete classes, which makes no sense on the face of it).
+In any case, it presents the basic mechanisms used for the purpose: the two new operators, the whole shebang with template for and define_static_array, as well as exactly how much of the code needs to be marked constexpr - it appears to me that certain if constexprs actually modify some internal compiler assumptions related to the constructs being reflected on and matching those assumptions directly is crucial to successful compilation (e.g. in the // Anonymous unions condition, try replacing is_union_type with is_complete_type - in the current trunk (as of the time of writing), this will trigger compilation errors complaining about reflected types not being complete classes, which makes no sense on the face of it).
 There are some what I believe to be temporary quirks in GCC’s implementation of the new features, but all in all everything is usable, if requiring a bit of elbow grease.

-I think Herb Sutter referred to reflection as the engine of the language that will be used to propel it into the next decade.
+I think Herb Sutter referred to reflection as the new engine of the language that will be used to propel it into the next decade.
 After the last couple days of experimentation, I can’t agree more - while still far from the usability that e.g. Jai will or Zig offers now, if you are the kind of a person who does this for the love of the struggle, this is indeed a feature to beat.